-- 1) CSF should be notifiable in the whole territory, and all pigs showing clinical signs suggestive of CSF should be subjected to appropriate field or laboratory investigations; - 2) an on-going awareness programme should be in place to encourage reporting of all cases suggestive of CSF; - 3) the Veterinary Authority should have current knowledge of, and authority over, all domestic and captive wild pig herds in the country, zone or compartment; - 4) the Veterinary Authority should have current knowledge about the population and habitat of wild and feral pigs in the country or zone; - 5) for domestic and captive wild pigs, appropriate surveillance in accordance with Articles 15.2.26. to 15.2.32. is in place; - 6) for wild and feral pigs, if present in the country or zone, a surveillance programme is in place according to Article 15.2.31., taking into account the presence of natural and artificial boundaries, the ecology of the wild and feral pig population, and an assessment of the risks of disease spread.
+- 1) CSF is notifiable in the whole territory, and all pigs showing clinical signs suggestive of CSF are subjected to appropriate field or laboratory investigations; - 2) an ongoing awareness programme is in place to encourage reporting of all cases suggestive of CSF; - 3) the Veterinary Authority has current knowledge of, and authority over, all domestic and captive wild pig herds in the country, zone or compartment; - 4) the Veterinary Authority has current knowledge about the population and habitat of wild and feral pigs in the country or zone; - 5) for domestic and captive wild pigs, appropriate surveillance in accordance with Articles 15.2.26. to 15.2.32. is in place; - 6) for wild and feral pigs, if present in the country or zone, a surveillance programme is in place according to Article 15.2.31., taking into account the presence of natural and artificial boundaries, the ecology of the wild and feral pig population, and an assessment of the risks of disease spread.